Diplomarbeit-PGHFP-2024-2025/ac-car/README.md

 ### DriveEngine

-The DriveEngine is the module that cals MotionControl(Bosch Drive Api) based on the path
+The DriveEngine is the module that cals MotionControl(Bosch Drive Api) based on the path it gets from the RouteManger.

 ```bash
 just drive run